AzureAD/microsoft-authentication-library-for-dotnet/CONTRIBUTING.md

 - Search the issue repository to see if there exists a duplicate issue.
 - Update to the latest version of the library to see if the issue still exists.
-- Submit an issue by filling out all as much of the information in the Bug Report as possible.
+- Submit an issue by filling out all as much of the information in the Bug report as possible.

 #### Documentation requests